Cinimod Studio: Flutter

 "Flutter" is an interactive artwork by Dominic Harris, the founder and director of Cinimod Studio, that was first exhibited at the Kinetica Art Fair 2010.
-It is the detailed study of the movement of a butterfly as if displayed on an un-wrapped zoetrope.
+It is the detailed study of the movement of a butterfly as if displayed on an unwrapped zoetrope.

 DJ Light

 DJ Light was a large scale Son et lumière project created by Cinimod Studio for Endessa in Lima, Peru, for Christmas 2010.
 It consisted of 85 inflatable globes of light that were individually controllable in both color and lighting intensity.
 The installation was operated by invited members of the public who would stand on the designated podium.
 A thermal camera tracked their arm and body movements and via software written in Max Msp software the interactive light and sounds controls were made.

 Peru National Football Stadium

 Cinimod Studio were commissioned to create an interactive lighting control system for the new facade lighting that was part of the 2011 refurbishment program of the Estadio Nacional (Lima), Peru's National Football Stadium.
 Their design consisted of a sound level monitoring system that was analysed in real-time to determine the mood of the crowd.
 This analysis was in turn output as lighting patterns across the stadium facade.
 The system was inaugurated in July 2011 and remains a permanent part of the stadium.